mtivadar/windows10_ntfs_crash_dos/README.md

 Microsoft was very responsive regarding my disclosure 1 year ago, but they didn’t issue a security patch.

-In some cases it works by only inserting the memory stick, in other cases in works when a program tries to read files from that stick.
+In some cases it works by only inserting the memory stick, in other cases it works when a program tries to read files from that stick.

 This bug apparently is not fixed yet, I can reproduce the crash on a latest Windows 10 build.
 Anyway, bug was reported almost 1 year ago.